jcs-elpa/company-fuzzy/README.md

 ```

 *P.S.
-For the full configuration you can check out my configuration
+For the full configuration, you can check out my configuration
 [here](https://github.com/jcs-emacs/jcs-emacs/blob/21a886dea0da6ff6459f4e853f1637bd3681a4ae/lisp/jcs-plugin.el#L160-L166).*

 ## :question: FAQ

-#### :dizzy: Why is `company-fuzzy` not working?
+#### 💫 Why is `company-fuzzy` not working?

-Try log out the `company-backends` and make sure `company-fuzzy-all-other-backends`
+Try to log out the `company-backends` and make sure `company-fuzzy-all-other-backends`
-is the only backends in you list.
+is the only backend in your list.
 If it's not, enable `company-fuzzy-mode` to swap
 out all backends and hand it over to `company-fuzzy` to manage it.

 ```el